gitbook-plugin-fox/gitbook-plugin-watermark-fox/README.md

 # gitbook-plugin-watermark-fox

-Generate custom watermark information on every GitBook html page in order to protect copyright.
+Create a GitBook plguin based on [**watermark-js-plus**](https://zhensherlock.github.io/watermark-js-plus/),it can generate custom watermark information on every GitBook html page in order to protect copyright.

 ## Usage